You've already chosen your study programme? Apply online now.

-Twice annually the Cologne Business School’s International Office announces availabilities at Erasmus+ partner schools.
+Twice annually the CBS International Business School’s International Office announces availabilities at Erasmus+ partner schools.
 Students with a compulsory semester abroad should apply during their third semester of study, indicating preferences for availabilities at partner schools abroad.
 Students from other study programmes may also complete a voluntary semester abroad, for which they should apply during their second semester of study.
-Detailed infor-mation regarding each of the partner schools and application forms are available on the Co-logne Business School intranet.
+Detailed information regarding each of the partner schools and application forms are available on the Cologne Business School intranet.

-Funding and support for Erasmus+ internships is announced once annually.
-Information re-garding this is available at the CBS Career Services as well as on the Cologne Business School intranet.
+Funding and support for Erasmus+ internships are announced once annually.
+Information regarding this is available at the CBS Career Service as well as on the CBS International Business School intranet.

 Mandatory Language Tests